 Where do you want to be with the business in five years:

 What lifestyle choices have you had to make to stay in business?

 Having an office at home, which is not so great with little kiddos ripping the place apart every day.

 What are your strategies for staying competitive?

 Constantly educating myself by reading as much as I possibly can, from everywhere that I trust will give me great information to keep me abreast of what’s going on in the world.

 If your business should fail, what is your fallback position?

-If you could start your career all over again, what would you do differently?
+If you could start your career all over again, with what you know now, what might you have done differently?
 Why?